solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 ---
-title: FAQ for your wallet
+title: Functions of your wallet
 ---
 ## Create Stellar Account